neptune-ai/scale-examples/README.md

 ## Examples

-In this repo, you'll find tutorials and examples of using Neptune.
+This repo contains tutorials and examples of how to use Neptune.

 ### First steps